Climate stabilization wedge: Wedge strategies

-As Pacala and Socolow originally presented the wedges concept in Science, there are fifteen different wedge strategies.
+Pacala and Socolow originally presented the wedges concept in Science in 2004.
+In that paper they identified fifteen different wedge strategies.
 Regarding the specific number, Socolow says that he and Pacala didn't include all of the possibilities, but that "It was a matter of rhetoric to stop at 15.
 And exhaustion.
 There was nothing magic about 15."

-On the CMI website, the same strategies are presented and expanded upon in detail, and are re-organized into nine categories (as of 2020):
+Wedges tend to fall into three categories: dealing with energy demand, dealing with energy supply, and dealing with CO_{2} capture and storage.
+Each wedge represents a billion metric tons of carbon per year.
+As of 2020 the CMI website presents the fifteen strategies and groups them into nine categories, as follows: